Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic.Netlify/ReadMe.txt

 ﻿
 ===========================================
-xStatic- Umbraco Content API
+xStatic- Netlify
 ===========================================

 Basic setup
 -----------

-You must add following extension method in the ConfigureServices method of your startup class:
+You must add following extension method in the ConfigureServices method of your program class:

-services.AddUmbracoContentApi();
+using XStatic.Core.App;
+using XStatic.Netlify;

+builder.Services.AddXStatic()
+    .Automatic()
+    .Build();

+builder.Services.AddNetlifyActions();